BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 As reactive programming is hard for an imperative thinking mind, many people try to avoid reactive programming.

-This article will help you to understand how to avoid it and in addition we will learn why it is even here at all.
+This article will help you to understand how to avoid it and also, we will learn why it is even here at all.

 ---